daneden/daneden.me/readme.md

 Welcome to the innards of [my website](http://daneden.me).
 Fairly recently, my site and I went through a somewhat philosophical change, opting for speed over much else on the backend, and for editorial-inspired design over personal taste.
 (Of course, the editorial design only goes as far as my personal taste – and writing style – allow.)

 ## Who This Repo is For
 This repo is mostly for me.
-I, like many of you, host my site on GitHub for reasons of portability, ease of work, and peace of mind.
+I, like many of you, host my site on Bitbucket for reasons of portability, ease of work, and peace of mind.
 Beyond my own needs, I have also open-sourced this repo for you, the reader (and most likely developer), to explore the things that make my site tick.

 ## Points of Interest
 Some things you may find interesting: